taosdata/TDengine/docs/en/27-train-faq/01-faq.md

 7. If you are using the Python, Java, Go, Rust, C#, or Node.js connector on Linux to connect to the server, verify that `libtaos.so` is in the `/usr/local/taos/driver` directory and `/usr/local/taos/driver` is in the `LD_LIBRARY_PATH` environment variable.

+8. If you are using macOS, verify that `libtaos.dylib` is in the `/usr/local/lib` directory and `/usr/local/lib` is in the `LD_LIBRARY_PATH` environment variable..

-8. If you are using Windows, verify that `C:\TDengine\driver\taos.dll` is in the `PATH` environment variable.
+9. If you are using Windows, verify that `C:\TDengine\driver\taos.dll` is in the `PATH` environment variable.
 If possible, move `taos.dll` to the `C:\Windows\System32` directory.

-9. On Linux systems, you can use the `nc` tool to check whether a port is accessible:
+10. On Linux/macOS, you can use the `nc` tool to check whether a port is accessible:
    - To check whether a UDP port is open, run `nc -vuz {hostIP} {port}`.
    - To check whether a TCP port on the server side is open, run `nc -l {port}`.
    - To check whether a TCP port on client side is open, run `nc {hostIP} {port}`.

-10. On Windows systems, you can run `Test-NetConnection -ComputerName {fqdn} -Port {port}` in PowerShell to check whether a port on the server side is accessible.
+  On Windows systems, you can run `Test-NetConnection -ComputerName {fqdn} -Port {port}` in PowerShell to check whether a port on the server side is accessible.

 11. You can also use the TDengine CLI to diagnose network issues.
 For more information, see [Problem Diagnostics](https://docs.tdengine.com/operation/diagnose/).